chanakaDe/ensembl-ui/README.md

 `gulp serve:dist`

 This command will create a folder named 'release' in root folder of the project.
 It is a basic HTML application.

+### How to deploy built HTML application using Heroku